-Since the end of the NIHR funded programme grant, UKROC has been commissioned by NHS England to provide its commissioning dataset.
-It provides quarterly activity and benchmarking reports on quality and outcomes for all Level 1 and 2 services in England.
-The UKROC dataset was mandated and completeness of reporting is now between 95 and 100% across the Level 1 and 2a services.
-The data are used for clinical purposes (tracking and monitoring), commissioning and audit and they now flow to the National Commissioning Data Repository.
-In April 2017, UKROC became a ‘clinical registry’, meaning that it now collects identifiable data (the NHS number) which supports tracking of individual patients to determine whether they receive the rehabilitation they need.
+Since the end of the NIHR-funded programme grant, NHS England has commissioned UKROC to provide its commissioning dataset.
+UKROC provides quarterly activity and benchmarking reports on quality and outcomes for all Level 1 and 2 services in England.
+The UKROC dataset was mandated, and completeness of reporting is now between 95 and 100% across the Level 1 and 2a services.
+The data are used for clinical purposes (tracking and monitoring), commissioning and audit, and they now flow to the National Commissioning Data Repository.
+In April 2017, UKROC became a ‘clinical registry’, meaning that it currently collects identifiable data (the NHS number), which supports tracking individual patients to determine whether they receive the rehabilitation they need.

 UKROC provides the only accurate information on activity and patient-level costs in rehabilitation.
-This information will become even more critical as the NHS moves into its latest overhaul of commissioning and payment for services.
-Devolution of commissioning from NHSE to the new Integrated Care Systems and the change from activity-based funding to block contracts (based on a blended payment model) will both require accurate data and only UKROC can currently provide this – standard NHS datasets still contain virtually no reliable data on rehabilitation.
+This information will become even more critical as the NHS approaches its latest overhaul of commissioning and payment for services.
+The devolution of commissioning from NHSE to the new Integrated Care Systems and the change from activity-based funding to block contracts (based on a blended payment model) will require accurate data.
+Only UKROC can currently provide this standard NHS datasets still contain virtually no reliable data on rehabilitation.

-A key focus of the programme is to provide tools that are useful and meaningful to clinicians in their daily decision-making, UKROC is currently working with NHS England and NHS Digital to review the dataset to minimise the burden of data collection while retaining the useful information – and also to make it easier to access the data for monitoring and service planning, and to link with other datasets.
-Future plans include the development of a cloud-based system
+A key focus of the programme is to provide valuable and meaningful tools to clinicians in their daily decision-making.
+UKROC is currently working with NHS England and NHS Digital to review the dataset to minimise the burden of data collection while retaining valuable information – and also to make it easier to access the data for monitoring and service planning and to link with other datasets.
+Fut re plans include the development of a cloud-based system.

 Trauma rehabilitation audit

-One major area of shared interest has been the development of expert rehabilitation services for people after trauma.
-These services have been the subject of a national clinical audit, published as The National Clinical Audit of Specialist Rehabilitation for Patients with Complex Need following Major Injury.
-This audit was a collaboration between the British Society of Rehabilitation Medicine, the Trauma Audit and Research Network, and UKROC.
+One central area of shared interest has been the development of expert rehabilitation services for people after trauma.
+These services have been the subject of a national clinical audit, published as The National Clinical Audit of Specialist Rehabilitation for Patients with Complex Needs following Major Injury.
+The audit was a collaboration between the British Society of Rehabilitation Medicine, the Trauma Audit and Research Network, and UKROC.
 Further information about the audit, and a copy of the audit, are both available here.